Calculate the return on invested capital with CalcoPolis.

-Calculation of ROIC allows to determine whether the company is successful in creating value for its shareholders.
+Calculating ROIC allows one to determine whether the company successfully creates value for its shareholders.

 - ROIC allows us to estimate the amount of cash a company makes from all of its investments.

-- Since this metric considers both liabilities and equity it is more accurate metric than ROE
+- Since this metric considers both liabilities and equity, it is a more accurate metric than ROE

 How to calculate return on invested capital?

 Capital acquired by the company can have a form of equity and debt.
 So it can be expressed by this simple equation:

 Alternative ROIC formula